ZEN872/CS205_Project_2/README.md

 To launch the code, you will use this command: *python3 Cuda_Project_2.py*

-#Source of UCI Data set
+# Source of the UCI dataset

 That Rocket League data set is originally for this repo: https://github.com/Romathonat/RocketLeagueSkillsDetection